erik1968/analog-smith21/content/pages/blog/street-photography.md

 ---
 *\[ Bauhaus inspired posters from History of Design, Fall 2018 ]*

 > The poster above was originally plain, old construction paper (11x17" sheet).
-So — Note to Self — why not have some fun with it and “digitize” it as I absolutely love to do! *Well, not everyone thinks like you do Erik and may not appreciate what it is you are trying to do..*